THE MEDICAL EXPERT AT THE SSA HEARING

 The ALJ may also ask the question herself or she may allow the ME to question you.
 The ME, however, cannot conduct any type of physical or mental exam during the hearing.
 If the ME tries to do so, your attorney should object.

-In addition giving testimony about your RFC, a medical expert can also use records to confirm your onset date of disability.
+In addition to giving testimony about your RFC, an ME can also confirm your onset date of disability.
 This is important because your onset date determines how much back pay you will receive.

-For example, if the medical expert states your medical condition began two years prior to your application date, then you may be able to get benefits for up to one year of back pay prior to your application date.
+For example, if the ME states your medical condition began two years prior to your application date, then you should get benefits for up to one year of back pay prior to your application date.

-However, it is also possible for the medical expert to testify you should not get back due benefits.
-The expert can claim you only recently became disabled, even though you haven’t been working for years.
-That is why hiring an attorney is crucial to your case.
+However, it is also possible for the medical expert to testify you should not get past due SSDI benefits.
+The ME can claim you only recently became disabled.
+Even though you haven’t been working for years.
+That is why hiring an attorney is so important.
 The attorney can use the medical record to prove the ME’s testimony is wrong.
 Your attorney will fight for your full back benefit.

 HIRE AN ATTORNEY TO QUESTION THE MEDICAL EXPERT

 The rules regarding the types of jobs and how physical conditions fit into those jobs are complex.
-If you do not have an attorney, you can lose your hearing due to the testimony of the medical expert.
+If you do not have an attorney, then you can lose your hearing due to medical expert testimony.

-If your attorney has experience, they will also know what the ME is likely to say in response to the ALJ’s questions.
-They will also know how to question the ME and solicit testimony regarding your residual functional capacity (RFC).
-Learn more about the role of your residual functional capacity here.
-The RFC is crucial to the SSA finding that you deserve benefits, especially if your mental or physical condition does not meet an SSA listing.
+If your attorney has experience, then they will know what the ME is likely to say in response to the ALJ’s questions.
+They will also know how to question the ME and solicit testimony regarding your RFC.
+Learn about the role of your RFC.
+The RFC is crucial to the SSA deciding to pay you benefits.
+Especially if your mental or physical condition does not meet an SSA listing.

-Cross-examination of the medical expert is difficult.
+Questioning the medical expert is difficult.
 Trying to do it yourself is a bad idea.
 Especially if you have never done it before.
 If nothing else, you should hire an attorney to represent you if the Judge has called a medical expert to your hearing.
-If you have questions about your hearing, read here.
+If you have questions about your hearing, then review our information.

-If you want to learn more about the lawyers and staff at our firm, then go to our About Us page.
+If you want to learn more about the lawyers and staff at our firm, then read our About Us page.
 For example, Andria Summers can help you prepare for your hearing.
 She has also won thousands of SSD and SSI cases.
 Dianna Cannon has been helping her clients win benefits for over thirty years.
 Brett Bunkall also has legal experience helping people obtain their SSI and SSD benefits.
 Also, he has a license to practice law in Idaho.
-Find out more about Idaho SSDI benefits here.
+Review information about Idaho SSDI benefits.

-There are also many forms that will need to be filled out.
+There are also many forms you will need to fill out.
 Don’t worry.
-If you have questions about these forms, we will answer them.
-You can learn more about SSA’s appeal forms here.
+If you have questions about these forms, then we will answer them.
+You can learn about SSA’s appeal forms.
 Call us for free today.

 No matter where you live, we want to be your legal team.
 Also, no matter what state you live in, we can talk to you for free about your case.
-Contact us today.
-We will do our best to answer your questions about whether a medical expert will testify.
-We want you to win your benefits.
+Contact us.
+We will do our best to answer your questions about the medical expert.
+Because we want you to win your SSD benefits.

 Prior to your hearing, you may need to hire an attorney.
-In order to hire Cannon Disability, all you need to do is call or contact us.
+In order to hire our law firm, all you need to do is call or contact us.
 We offer a free review of your case.
 Also, it also doesn’t cost you any money to hire us.

 Why?
 Because you only pay us an attorney fee if we win your case.
-This is a contingency fee.
-It means if we win your SSD case, you pay out of your back benefits.
-If you do not win, there is no attorney fee to pay.
+This means if we win your SSD case, then you pay us out of your back benefits.
+If you do not win, then there is no attorney fee for you to pay.

 If there are costs in your case, then you pay those.
-But normally those costs are less than $100.
+But normally those costs are less than $100 and consist of paying for copies of your medical records.
 Once we win, we are paid from your back benefit.
 But, to hire most lawyers, you have to pay upfront.
 We don’t work like that.
 You don’t have a job.
 So, the only way to pay the attorney fee, is for us to win your case.
 That is our goal.
 Contact us.
 See what we can do for you.

-WINNING SOCIAL SECURITY BENEFITS IS OUR LEGAL EXPERTISE
+WE ARE EXPERTS AT WINNING SOCIAL SECURITY BENEFITS

 Many law firms claim they “specialize” in Social Security law.
 But, they really don’t.
 Instead, they practice personal injury law.
-Or perhaps they practice some other type of law that has nothing to do with Social Security benefits.
+Or, they practice some other type of law that has nothing to do with Social Security benefits.

 These law firms think you will call and not question their experience.
 Because they have so little experience, they think Social Security cases are easy.
 Don’t be fooled.

-Representing a few Social Security clients does not make those firms experts.
+Helping a few Social Security clients does not make those firms experts.
 Nor does it give them the experience to question a medical expert about SSA’s rules.
 Before you hire them, ask them how many SSD and SSI cases they have taken to court.
-If it is less than 100, don’t hire them.
-If you need to learn more about what mistakes not to make at your hearing, read here.
+If it is less than 100, then don’t hire them.
+Learn about the mistakes you should not make at your hearing.

-When you hire your Social Security attorney, choose one who has over 30 years of experience and a stellar record.
+When you hire your Social Security attorney, choose one who has over 30 years of experience.
+Choose the lawyer with the best record.
 You want the best SSD attorney to help you.
 Find one who can question the medical expert.
-You need to win benefits.
+Because you need to win benefits.
 In order to win, you should choose a law firm who only practices Social Security law.
-Choose Cannon Disability.
-Contact us now.
-We know how to question the medical expert and win your benefits.
+Choose us.
+Contact us.
+We know how to question the medical expert and win your SSDI and SSI benefits.